berserkware/Random-Code/README.md

 # Random-Code
- this is just some random code, most of it is unfinished.
+ This is just a bunch of my random code.
+Most of it is unfinished.